 Commercial borrowers may pledge equipment, real property, investments and other assets as loan collateral.
 But the amount shown on a borrower’s balance sheet may not reflect an item’s current market value.
-A formal asset appraisal can help lenders understand how much an asset is worth today.
+A formal collateral valuation appraisal can help lenders understand how much an asset is worth today.

 Whether you’re appraising a building, trademark, artwork or investments in a subsidiary, the approaches to valuing an asset are essentially the same.
 Appraisal boils down to three primary techniques:

-Cost approach.
-The value of an asset can be determined by the cost to replace or reproduce it.
+To determine the value of an asset, examine the cost to replace or reproduce it.
 Under this approach, appraisers factor in functional and operational obsolescence.
 When valuing investments in private company stock using this approach, an appraiser would subtract liabilities from the combined fair market values of the company’s assets.

-Income approach.
-Investors pay for the expected cash they’ll receive every year from an asset and when the asset is eventually sold (or salvaged) in the future.
+Investors pay for the expected cash they’ll receive every year from an asset and when they sell (or salvage) that in the future.
 Often appraisers “discount” future earnings based on the asset’s risk, using a discounted cash flow analysis.

 Appraisers always consider all three approaches, but one or two may be more relevant than the rest.
 For example, the cost and market approaches might be more relevant when valuing vacant land.
 Conversely, the market and income approaches might be more relevant when valuing a rental property with an established rent roll.